-Witnessing can be a spiritual practice that involves taking the position of a neutral observer to the whole range of our experience: physical sensations, perceptions, thoughts and emotions.
+Witnessing, a key spiritual practice in Jnana Yoga, involves taking the position of a neutral observer to the whole range of our experience: physical sensations, perceptions, thoughts and emotions.
 It can be practiced as a meditation technique in which one systematically observes and dis-identifies with all that arises into awareness.
 Practiced with sustained and focused attention, stepping back from sensations and thinking again and again, thoughts gradually diminish and a healing silence is revealed.

 Practicing regularly in meditation makes it easier to apply this same effort to daily life by having one part of the mind observing even as we engage in activities.
 The non-reactive awareness we cultivate gives rise to a tremendous benefit, changing our relationship to any activity, conversation or emotion.
 Where we might normally react compulsively lost in an emotion or a habitual pattern of thinking, we now are empowered to pause, reflect and respond mindfully.